getsentry/atlas/README.md

 The **backend** service is a Django application exporting a graphql API.
 It runs on top of a Postgres database and is completely stateless.

-The **frontend** service is a next.js application implementing the majority of user interactions as well as authentication.
+The **frontend** service is a SPA built on React implementing the majority of user interactions as well as authentication.

 These services can be run easily in local development using the included proxy with the following: